Laser War

 Laser War is the first pinball machine that was produced by Data East Pinball.
 It was the first pinball machine to feature digital stereo sound, and is loosely based on Lazer Tag.

 Data East had been trying to get a pinball division for 2 years before this machine to sell them through their existing distribution network.
-The game was first revealed in November 1986, and completed and tested before its release in May 1987.
+The game was first revealed at the 1987 American Coin Machine Exposition (ACME) held in New Orleans from March 20-22, and completed and tested before its release in May 1987.

 Design

 This is notable as the "first pinball specifically designed for digital stereo", which included a subwoofer.
 There are separate ROMs for voice and music, and includes advanced speech.
-The digital speakers are in a chrome enclosure as part of the backbox, and are slightly angled to face the player.
-While he assisted with some previous machines, this is the first machine that David Thiel completed all of the sound and music for.
+The digital speakers are in a chrome enclosure inside the backbox, and are slightly angled to face the player.
+While David Thiel assisted with some previous machines, this is the first machine that he completed all of the sound and music for.
+The machine uses a Motorola 6809 processor, and the sound was stored in a 64K ROM.

 The backglass shows a laser war in progress, for which a photo shoot was staged.